kabaehr/training-angular2/Exercises/Exercise 3/README.md

 ## Exercise 3 ##

-This exercise is about deleting an existing expense.
-We add the possibility to delete an exisiting expense in the overview.
-For that matter, we have to adapt the client (i.e. the HTML, the component and the service), as well as the backend (the Controller and the Repository).
+In this exercise, we add the possibility to delete an exisiting expense in the overview.
+For that matter, we have to adapt the client (i.e. the HTML, the component and the service) as well as the backend (the Controller and the Repository).

 ### Tasks ###